JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-modify-project.md

 To use the `kotlinx-datetime` library:

-1. Open the `composeApp/build.gradle.kts` file and add it as a dependency to the project.
+1. Open the `composeApp/build.gradle.kts` file and add the dependencies to the project:

+    * Add the main `kotlinx-datetime` dependency to the section that configures the common code source set.
+      For simplicity, you can include the version number directly instead of adding it to the version catalog.
+    * For the web target, timezone support requires the `js-joda` library.
+      Add a reference to the npm package in the `webMain` dependencies.
+      See the [`webMain` source set](https://github.com/kotlin-hands-on/get-started-with-cm/blob/c82fa45d390201ceab6ecb3b708144963f84e515/composeApp/src/webMain/kotlin/compose/project/demo/composedemo/main.kt) for an example of its usage.

     ```kotlin
     kotlin {